matttrenary/mr30/projects/index.md

 - Will continue gathering input (Cohen, Rec Sports development, women’s alumni, other projects, etc.) to inform collaboration

 ### Prioritize field/fieldhouse
-~~- Address outstanding Elbel questions and feasibility study~~
+- ~~Address outstanding Elbel questions and feasibility study~~
 - Given the ~~delayed state of Rec Sports facility work and a~~ lack of lead donor<span style='color:green'>+s</span>, ~~we'll need to develop~~ our working vision ~~without knowing Elbel details~~ will include general facility options but no specific cost or timeline
 - <span style='color:green'>+ Facility depends on donors and will be pursued in parallel to other vision items</span>
 - Rec Sports identified Elbel as the most likely location for a <span style='color:green'>+ Rec Sports</span> rugby project
 - Discussions and [research](../misc/index.md) ongoing
-~~- Clarify what details (location, cost, timeline, control, etc.) are necessary to confirm before including in working vision~~
+- ~~Clarify what details (location, cost, timeline, control, etc.) are necessary to confirm before including in working vision~~

 ### Estimate and prioritize campaign fundraising goals
 - Includes